Xlinka/NeosPlus/README.md

 # NeosPlus
-NeosVR Plugin Extra Logix nodes and features, the goal behind this plugin is to add features requested by the users of neos.
+NeosPlus is a NeosVR plugin that adds extra Logix nodes and features.
+The goal behind it is to add features that were requested by the users of Neos.
+The following features already exist:

 # Nodes
 - Logix/Json/GetFromTag